simbrain/simbraindocs/src/docs/network/spikeresponders/index.md

 The top right neuron in the image here shows a spike responder in action.
 When the neuron that connects to it spikes, the spike responder produces a 1 which then decays to zero (see Jump and Decay).

+All spike responders use the incoming weight as a "jump height".

 <!-- TODO --> Add GIF

 In biological settings, when a spike arrives at a post-synaptic cell (the target neuron of the spiking neuron), a "wave" of activation is created.
 This is modeled using a "response function" which characterizes a synaptic current, the influx of chemicals into a target cell which occurs when vesicles are released from a source neuron.
 In more formal terms (most) spike responders perform a convolution of some function and the Dirac delta function representing spikes.